Best Shopping Malls In and Around Los Angeles

 395 Santa Monica Place, Santa Monica, CA 90401

 There’s lots to see and do at the the open-air Santa Monica Place which seems to be just as popular with locals as it is with tourists.
 Families will find the Disney Store, Gymboree, Nike, The Cheesecake Factory, Johnny Rockets and more.
 Santa Monica Place is located adjacent to the 3rd Street Promenade so it’s easy to continue your shopping experience from one location to another.
-Each Sunday, children ages 3-5 are invited to participate in “Kid’s Yoga at Monica + Andy,” which incorporates a “fun, light-hearted kid’s yoga class with music and a relaxful meditation book reading.”
+Each Thursday at 9 am, kids and their parents are invited to participate in “Stroller Strides and Books & Cookies with Monica + Andy.”
+Parents can get a stroller workout followed by a story time with Books & Cookies.
 Additionally, on the first Wednesday of each month, Santa Monica Place hosts a free Kids Club from 11:00 am to 12:00 pm.

 100 W. Broadway, Glendale, CA 91210